taming-the-state-in-react/taming-the-state-in-react/manuscript/06-mobx/mobx.md

 ### Autorun

 The autorun functionality in MobX is not often seen.
 It is similar to the `subscription()` method of the Redux store.
 It is always called when the observable state in MobX changes and once in the beginning when the MobX state initializes.
-Similiar to the `subscription()` method of the Redux store, it is later on used to make the view layer reactive with MobX.
+Similar to the `subscription()` method of the Redux store, it is later on used to make the view layer reactive with MobX.
 The `autorun` function is only one way to produce a reaction on MobX.

 However, you can use it to experiment with your state updates while learning MobX.
 You can simply add it to your `TodoStore` example.